edwinleung/edwinleung.github.io/_posts/2019-11-28-creativity-hub.md

   positive about what is to follow.<br><br>In order to better visualize the physical space, one of my group members, Taniya, produced a 3D model of our pitch.
-In addition, we kept all of our research and sketches to show our clients the iterative process and how we came to our final idea.
+In addition, we kept all of our research and sketches to show our clients the iterative process and how we came to our final iteration.
 ---
 Design Thinking I Course 2019